CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 ![](img/mainAntialiasing.png)

+## Scene File Description

+The scene files used in this project are laid out as blocks of text in this order: Materials, Textures (if any), and Objects in the scene.
+Each Object has a description of its translation, scale, and rotation, as well as which material it's using, and if it's a basic shape (such as sphere or cube), then that is also specified.
+If not a basic shape, then it specifies a path to its obj.
+If the Object also has a texture, then it will refer to the Id of the texture.
+Using Ids to keep track of scene attributes prevent over-copying of shared data between Objects.

 ## Core Features
 1. Shading kernel with BSDF Evaluation for Diffuse and Perfect/Imperfect Specular.

+Each Object in the scene has a reference to its material.
+Each material has attributes representing Reflection, Refraction, Specular, Index of Refraction, Color, and Emittance.
+For each ray, once it has gotten information about the object it has hit, I use a random number generate to generate a float between 0 and 1.
+Using this number, each ray will behave in a probabilistic manner and will either reflect, refract, or completely diffuse randomly in a cosine-weighted hemisphere (for lambertian reflection).

 3. Path continuation/termination using Stream Compaction
 4. Contiguous arrangement of materials based on materialId
 5. First bounce caching